VincentVanCode101/craft/README.md

 - 🌐 **Multi-Language Support**: Works with Go, Java, and other supported languages.
 - 🏎️ **Small and Fast**: A lightweight CLI tool designed for quick execution.
 - 💡 **Efficient and Reliable**: Helps you start and maintain projects effortlessly.
-- 🏗️ **Almost no dependecies**: Requires only docker, curl and unzip to build and run your projects.
+- 🏗️ **Almost no dependencies**: Requires only docker, curl and unzip to build and run your projects.
 There's no need to install any other language runtimes, compilers, or frameworks locally.

 See how `Craft` solves the [problems of other scaffolding tools](#️-problems-with-other-scaffolding-tools) where I explain how it addresses common pitfalls and inefficiencies.